kraianyn/distress/app/Ideas.md

 the initial date of the calendar widget is no longer in the valid range.
 Make it impossible to update past courses (might still be needed)?

-## Consider
+# Consider

-Split courses into military and non-military ones.
+Hide impossible course component options (locations and instructors with a course on the chosen date).

 # Code